lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

   systematically, the CoAP options are described using the Type-Length-Value.
   When applying SCHC header compression.

   By sending compressed field information following the rule order, SCHC offers a serialization/deserialization mechanism.
   Since a field exists to indicate the token length there is no ambiguity.
   For options, the rule indicates also the expected options found the int CoAP header.
-Therefore only the length is needed to recognise an option.
+  Therefore only the length is needed to recognize an option.
-  The length will be send using the same CoAP encoding (size less than 12 are directly sent, higher values uses the escape mechanisms defined by {{rfc7252}}).
+  The length will be sent using the same CoAP encoding (size less than 12 are directly sent, higher values use the escape mechanisms defined by {{rfc7252}}).
   Delta Type is omitted, the value will be recovered by the decompressor.
-This reduce the option length of 4, 12 or 20 bits regarding the orignial size of the delta type encoding in the option.
+  This reduces the option length of 4, 12 or 20 bits regarding the original size of the delta type encoding in the option.

 * In CoAP headers a field can be duplicated several times, for instances, elements of an URI (path or queries) or accepted formats.
 The position defined in a rule, associated to a Field ID, can be used to identify the proper element.

 <!--
 ## Exploiting CoAP asymetry

 Some bi-directional fields such as code or type may uses different values

-A LPWAN node can either be a client or a server and sometimes both.
+An LPWAN node can either be a client or a server and sometimes both.
    In the client mode, the LPWAN node sends request to a server and expects an answer or acknowledgements.
 Acknowledgements can be at 2 different levels: